IEEE-NITK/open-qas/learning-phase/README.md

         - References, what website/blog/article (if any), apart from what's given to you in the course, to learn/complete the assignment.
 2. Your submission must be present under `course_name/week-x/your_name/assignment_name.ipynb`.
 The wiki article should have the name `Your Name | Course Name | Week #`.
 Mintain uniformity while giving these names.
 Check out the sample wiki page [here](https://github.com/IEEE-NITK/open-qas/wiki/Guru-%7C-Machine-Learning-%7C-Week-1).
 3. Every submission should be a pull request to the main repository.
-Assign @gurupunskill and @anumehaagarwal to review the request.
+Assign @gurupunskill and @anumehaagrawal to review the request.